 Campaign to raise $20 million for technology in the new Northwest Patient Tower

-St. Jude Memorial Foundation has launched a campaign to raise $20 million to fund equipment and technology for surgery suites and patient rooms in the new Northwest Patient Tower, opening in the fall of 2014.
-To date, we have raised over $15 million toward that goal!
+St. Jude Memorial Foundation has launched a campaign to raise $20 million to fund equipment and technology for surgery suites and patient rooms in the new Northwest Patient Tower, opening by the end of 2014.
+To date, we have raised nearly $19 million toward that goal!

 Construction of the Northwest Patient Tower has been strategically timed to replace patient rooms, inpatient operating rooms, acute care services in the original buildings, and to meet seismic standards for acute care hospitals.

 Two Floors with New Private Patient Rooms

 The change to private patient rooms will greatly improve:

 - Comfort: Larger rooms will comfortably accommodate visiting family members and the latest medical equipment

 - Safety: Electronic medical records will be at the bedside in every room, helping clinicians safely coordinate treatment

 - Privacy: Nearly all of the new patient rooms will be private, allowing for discrete discussions and care